A Full-Time Acting Conservatory Program

 Script Analysis with Terry Schreiber

-In conjunction with Acting II, the class offers rigorous, insightful study of the text, designed to break down vital structural elements and components of the script that help the actor to explore the use of given circumstances, character through-lines, beats, actions/intentions and biography.
+In conjunction with Acting III, the class offers rigorous, insightful study of the text, designed to break down vital structural elements and components of the script that help the actor explore the use of given circumstances, character through-lines, beats, actions/intentions, and biography.

 The class breaks down walls of self-consciousness in the handling of Shakespeare’s language.
 The heightened demands of executing Shakespeare’s text will lead the actor to the full use of language in all writing styles.
-Tools are used to to research Shakespeare’s plays, scan iambic pentameter, find emotional clues, unlock the text, and guide the voice, body and emotional life to its full potential.
+Tools are used to research Shakespeare’s plays, scan iambic pentameter, find emotional clues, unlock the text, and guide the voice, body, and emotional life to their full potential.
 Group physical and vocal exercises are followed by individual work in either monologues, sonnets, or scenes.

-The Business Workshop provides each actor with the nuts and bolts of working professionally.
+The Business Workshop provides each actor with the nuts and bolts of working professionally, including the current demands of virtual auditions and self-tapes.
 Headshots and resumes, business strategies, and representation options are thoroughly explored.
 The goal is to help each actor identify and market his/her talent.

-Introduction to audition process for stage and film.
-Includes study of the text; making clear, informed, specific choices; working with the reader; taking adjustments; focusing and relaxing before the audition.
-Designed to give the actor practical tools to confidently give a solid and clear audition that will book the job.
+Introduction to audition process for stage and film, both online and in person.
+Includes study of the text; making clear, informed, specific choices; working with the reader; taking adjustments; and focusing and relaxing before the audition.
+Designed to give the actor practical tools to confidently give a solid audition that will book the job.

-A six week cycle to include a performance workshop and development of a reel to prepare students for casting opportunities.
-In the performance workshop students are cast in a full length play, follow a rehearsal process, and present the work for an invited audience.
-The focus is to apply the training of the two prior semesters to the demands of bringing the work to performance and incorporating audience energy.
-During this time students will also work with TS faculty and one of the industry’s leading demo reel production companies to create, develop, and shoot original material specifically for each actor.
-Graduates will have fully edited professional footage for their casting reel.
+A six-week cycle in which students are cast in a play, follow a rehearsal process, and present the work virtually or in-person for an invited audience of family, friends, and industry.
+The focus is to apply the training to the demands of bringing the work to performance.
+The work will also be filmed and edited for graduates to have footage for their casting reel.

-Admission is by interview and audition.
+Admission is by audition.
 Applicants must be 18 years old or older.
 (Some exceptions may apply.)
-Applicants must submit the following:
+Applicants will submit the following:

-T. Schreiber offers a very limited number of partial scholarships for select incoming students for the One Year Conservatory.
-After being accepted, students can request to be considered for a partial scholarship, which will be awarded based upon financial need, merit, and talent.
+T. Schreiber offers a limited number of partial scholarships for select incoming students of the Conservatory.
+After being accepted into the Conservatory, students can request consideration for a partial scholarship, which will be awarded based upon financial need, merit, and talent.